DaniRuizPerez/MatrixOperations/README.md

 ============

 Collection of Matlab algorithms implemented by me that carry out different matrix operations.
-This was a project for the Numerical Methods for Computer Science course in my senior year of my undergrad in computer science at UDC (Spain).
+This was a project for the Numerical Methods for Computer Science course in my senior year of my BSc in computer science at UDC (Spain).

 ## Gauss-Seidel Morse stored